Seed Collection Summit

 - One huge problem is that the contracts do not incentivize collecting cones from trees across a wide geographic or elevational range (climbers are paid by the bushel), and restructuring the contracts is a possible lucrative avenue to pursue

-- Contracts could also be restructured so that cone collectors are responsible for cone ripeness monitoring and tracking cone collection locations and amounts, thus have more job security
+- Contracts could also be restructured so that cone collectors are responsible for cone ripeness monitoring and tracking cone collection locations and amounts, thus having more job security

 - Climber training: There is a huge knowledge gap in need and those able to safely climb trees.
 Many students exiting horticulture programs do not have these skills and they are needed by the forest service and tribes.
 We can put together some curricula in consultation with the Forest Service to match their certification standards while also providing more information on up-to-date methods and canopy data collection techniques.